vdanniel/quickstart-hail/readme.md

 #### Additional Documentation

-Additional documentation on the building a custom Hail AMI can be found in the [AMI Creation Guide](/docs/ami-creation.md# Building a Custom Hail AMI).
+Additional documentation on the building a custom Hail AMI can be found in the [AMI Creation Guide](docs/ami-creation.md)